Kir Nesis: Career

 Nesis had come to be regarded as one of the world's foremost cephalopod workers by the mid-1970s, and he was very prolific, publishing around 460 scientific and popular publications and reviews; these included 6 books and 225 scientific papers on benthic ecology, cephalopod biology, marine zoogeography, ecology and evolutionary theory.
 He was the author of 43 papers about the ecology of bottom fauna.
 From this body of work some 274 publications, including all six of his books, 142 scientific papers and 45 popular science articles, were about cephalopods.
 He described 29 new cephalopod taxa, which included one new family.
 Nesis was also a productive free-lance author, writing circa 125 popular articles on biology for Soviet and Russian popular scientific publications.
 As well as that, he was the leading writer of biology abstracts for the Soviet/Russian Abstracts magazine of the Institute of Scientific Information writing at least 30,500 abstracts, averaging 70 a month.
 He also was editor-in-chief of Ruthenica, the Russian malacological journal that he helped found and he sat on the editorial boards of several other scientific journals.

 He was also an enthusiastic field biologist and he participated in over 30 research expeditions, both close to home in Russian waters and further afield in oceans around the world.
 Nearly 10 years of his life was spent at sea on expeditions, during which he collected and studied cephalopods and other animals as well as formulating new ideas.
 After each expedition he wrote an important contribution which advanced basic knowledge on the biology, taxonomy and faunal diversity of cephalopods of area studied during that voyage.
 The immense personal knowledge, his study of the many specimens collected on expeditions from around the world, and an extensive database of cephalopod literature enabled Nesis to write the world's first identification guide to the cephalopods.
 This book was first published in Russian in 1982 and was subsequently translated into English in 1987, was one of his principal accomplishments.
 He also authored a field guide to cephalopod larvae that covered 182 species.
 He was able to put his accumulated knowledge and experience into “Oceanic Cephalopods: Distribution, Life Forms and Evolution” which was published in 1985.
 This work in conjunction with his identification guides are still some of the main reference sources on the biology and identification of cephalopods.

 He died suddenly in Moscow on 8 January 2003 on his way home from work.
 He was married to Tatiana Semenova, with whom he had a daughter, Anna.

+Species named after Kir Nesis

+The following species have been named in honor of Kir Nesis.